 Step 8: Get your Marketing Plan in Place

-You will need employees to help you run your microblading business.
-Make sure that you select people with appropriate experience and licensing.
+You can easily start off without any employees, but in order to grow the business,(or be able to take a vacation), employees can run your microblading business.
+Make sure that you select people with appropriate experience, good customer service skills, and licensing.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.